microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ```

 # Inputs and Accessibility

 ## UI Automation Patterns

 InfoBar will be Pane for inline notifications with IScrollProvider for the (conditionally) scrollable content area within the notification.

 InfoBar will implement a custom "information" Landmark.

+TBA: Varying behavior based on Severity.
+For example, InfoBars in the Critical or Warning state will interrupt the user while InfoBars in the Default or Success state will not.

 ### Keyboard Navigation